 If you're thinking about putting the house on the market, or are simply curious about its value in the current economic atmosphere, it's essential to get an honest assessment of its value.

 Summary: Inventory shortages are nothing new for Seattle, Bellevue, and other parts of Washington state.
 But there’s some renewed sentiment among homebuilders, pointing to the potential for new home builds over the coming months.

 It’s no secret that Seattle and Bellevue, Washington have a housing shortage right now.
 It has dominated the real estate news cycle over the past few years, and it’s something we’ve covered repeatedly here on our blog.

-More Condos Coming to Seattle and Bellevue in 2019
+More New Homes Coming to Seattle and Bellevue in 2020 and Beyond

 In recent years, both of these housing markets (as well as the broader metro area) have suffered from severe shortages of supply.
 And while there has been an uptick in inventory over the last year or so, the supply situation is still well below what’s considered to be a “balanced” market.